 Assessment programs can include major examinations, topic tests, oral and aural activities, fieldwork, projects, experiments, performances, research tasks and in class tasks.
+These tasks measure knowledge, skills and understanding for a wide range of outcomes.

 Teachers will provide advance notice of upcoming tasks (usually 2 weeks) and the nature of the task.
 Students will be given results for each task.
 A cumulative rank (position) in each course will be provided at reporting times.